BerkanMarasli/BM-Notes/SQLite.md

-## Query
+## Simple Queries

 ### `SELECT`

-To retrieve data from a SQL database
+Retrieve data from a SQL database

 ```sqlite
 -- Select query for all columns with all rows